davidjspooner/repoxy/requirements/framework/common-storage.md

 #### 2.2.2 `versions/<uuid>.json`

 Each version file contains the full file list and any additional metadata for that immutable version.
 The `versionId` value is purely internal to Repoxy; adapters must not infer any relationship between a Repoxy version ID and upstream tags, digests, or SemVer strings.
+Adapters **may embed canonical descriptors** (e.g., a container manifest JSON) directly in the version metadata while also recording the blob location for the same content; this keeps the manifest available even if the blob is pruned or unavailable.

 ```jsonc
 {